 Use a bridging loan to secure your dream home

 We’ve got decades of experience getting bridging applications completed quickly – and much faster than a typical fixed-term loan or mortgage.
-This means a Together Bridging loan could get you the cash you need while waiting for longer-term borrowing to be arranged.
+This means a Together Bridging loans for chain breaks could get you the cash you need while waiting for longer-term borrowing to be arranged.

-There are no monthly repayments on Together Bridging loans being used in this way, so you won't end up paying for two mortgages at the same time.
+There are no monthly repayments on Together Bridging loans, so you won't end up paying for two mortgages at the same time.
 Instead, interest is charged monthly and 'rolled up' to be repaid in a lump sum, with the initial loan plus any fees and charges, on or before the end of the 12 month term.

 If you do go with this option, it may be wise to wait until you've exchanged contracts before you sign on the dotted line for your bridging loan.
 We say this because if you get gazumped at the last minute, you’ll still have a loan to pay off.

-Learn more about a Together Bridging loan, or speak to a finance broker who’ll be able to explore all the options available to you.
+Learn more about Together’s Chain Break Bridging loans, or speak to a finance broker who’ll be able to explore all the options available to you.